-- Go to the anyconnect-xxx directory and then go to the vpn directory, and once you are there type [./vpn_install.sh]
+- A folder with the same name as the file will appear in the current directory.
+Open the folder and then go to the vpn directory, and once you are there type [./vpn_install.sh]

 - The VPN client will be installed on your system and the vpnagentd process will be started.
 This process will be started each time your system is booted.

 - NOTE: Ubuntu/Debian users should run this command to download a dependency for the VPN UI: [sudo apt-get install libpangox-1.0-0]

 - To start the client from the terminal, type [/opt/cisco/anyconnect/bin/vpnui].
 Note: if you are not running a GUI, you can enter interactive mode by entering[/opt/cisco/anyconnect/bin/vpn]